 - Use a spatula or the back of a spoon to spread the batter evenly in the pan.

-- Bake at 350 degrees Fahrenheit for 40 minutes or until a toothpick inserted into the center of the cake looks dry upon removal.
+- Bake for 33 minutes or until a toothpick inserted into the center of the cake looks dry upon removal.

 Notes

-- Store this vegan berry cake in an airtight container in the fridge for up to three days or freeze it for up to six months.
+- Store this cake in an airtight container in the fridge for up to three days or freeze it for up to three months.

 - Optional additions: add 1/2 cup of pumpkin seeds, sunflower seeds, chopped pecans, or chopped walnuts to the batter, if desired.